-The Simcoe Geothermal Field and Energy Innovation Centre (EIC) project is part of the ongoing transformation of Durham College’s (DC) energy infrastructure to support and implement sustainably focused initiatives on campus.
+The geothermal field and Energy Innovation Centre (EIC) project is part of the ongoing transformation of Durham College’s (DC) energy infrastructure to support and implement sustainably focused initiatives on campus.

-Above ground, the finishing touches on the EIC are under way.
-This bright, modern building to the west of the Centre for Collaborative Education will provide an exhibit-like atmosphere with digital signage and two interactive touch screen monitors where students and visitors can learn more about how the geothermal system works and view system diagrams and performance metrics.
-As well, an energy dashboard will provide insight on campus energy use and associated greenhouse gas emissions.
+The bright, modern EIC also provides an exhibit-like atmosphere where students and visitors can learn more about how the geothermal system works through interactive touch screen monitors, which features system diagrams and performance metrics.
+Additionally, a real-time energy dashboard provides insight on campus energy savings and the reduction of associated greenhouse gas emissions.

-The EIC will also act as a living lab, allowing faculty from selected programs to incorporate geothermal technology into their curriculum and provide students with a unique experiential learning opportunity as they observe how green-energy technologies work in real-time.
+The EIC also acts as a living lab, allowing faculty from selected programs to incorporate geothermal technology into their curriculum and provides students with a unique experiential learning opportunity as they observe how green-energy technologies work.

-The Simcoe Geothermal Field and EIC are being completed in partnership with Siemens Canada, who has provided not only valuable industry knowledge but has contributed as the primary contractor for the project.
+The geothermal field and EIC were completed in partnership with Siemens Canada, who provided valuable industry knowledge and contributed as the primary contractor for the project.

 What is underground thermal energy storage?

 Underground thermal energy storage (UTES) is a form of energy storage that provides large-scale seasonal storage of cold and heat in natural underground sites.

 While multiple types of thermal energy supplying systems use geothermal energy for cooling and heating, such as the deep lake water cooling systems, UTES is different because it is an active energy storage system.